 Are you looking for zero-premium Medicare Advantage plans to save money?
-Medicare Advantage zero-premium plans are not uncommon, but availability may depend on where you live.
-You may also wonder if paying a $0 monthly premium truly mean no costs for Medicare coverage.
-In this article, HealthMarkets explains how zero-dollar premium Medicare Advantage plans work.
+Medicare Advantage plans with no premium* are not uncommon, but availability may depend on where you live.
+You may also wonder if paying a $0 monthly premium truly mean there are no costs for Medicare coverage.
+Let’s take a look at how zero-dollar premium Medicare Advantage plans actually work.

 How Are Zero-Premium Medicare Advantage Plans Possible?

-Medicare Advantage, also known as Medicare Part C, combines the coverage of Original Medicare (Part A and Part B) as well as additional benefits, such as prescription drugs, dental, and vision.
-Costs for Medicare Advantage programs are kept low because the government pays the insurance companies to take care of the bills instead of the Medicare program itself.
-Then, the private insurers can save costs by establishing their own networks and set their own premium rates approved by the Centers for Medicare & Medicaid Services (CMS).
-All of these savings help make the plans affordable—as low as $0.
+Medicare Advantage, also known as Medicare Part C, combines the coverage of Original Medicare (Part A and Part B) and often adds additional benefits, such as prescription drug, dental, and vision coverage.
+Costs for Medicare Advantage programs are kept low because the government pays the insurance companies to handle medical treatment, billing and payments instead of the Medicare program itself.
+The private insurers can save on costs by establishing their own networks and setting their own premium rates.
+These cost savings get passed down to consumers to help make the plans affordable—and some are as low as $0.

-Keep in mind that although you may enroll in a no-premium Medicare Advantage plan, the coverage isn’t free.
-You are still responsible for paying your Part B premium ($135.50 in 2019).
-That’s because you will still have Part B medical coverage if you enroll in a Medicare Advantage plan.
-There are also other out-of-pocket expenses, which vary among zero-premium Medicare Advantage plans.
+Although you may enroll in a no-premium Medicare Advantage plan, the coverage isn’t free.
+You are still responsible for paying your Part B premium ($144.60 in 2020).
+That’s because you will still have Part B medical coverage even if you enroll in a Medicare Advantage plan.
+There are also other out-of-pocket expenses, which vary among Medicare Advantage plans.
 These include:

 - Annual deductibles.
 This is the amount you must pay out of pocket before your plan begins to cover any costs.
-But not all plans have deductibles, so it’s possible to have a $0 Medicare Advantage premium with a $0 deductible.
+But not all plans have deductibles, so it may be possible to have a $0 Medicare Advantage premium with a $0 deductible.

 - Coinsurance.
 This is a percentage of the costs you pay for covered services and items.
 For example, Part B requires that you pay a 20% of the costs for treatments received.

 - Copayments.
-This is a set dollar amount you pay.
+This is a set dollar amount you pay when you receive treatment.
 For instance, your plan might charge a $25 copay for doctor’s visits.

 - Prescription drug costs.
 The majority of Medicare Part C plans include prescription benefits.
 Many of these plans have a separate deductible for drug coverage, and there’s usually a copay or coinsurance each time you fill a prescription.

-Find Out If a ‘Zero Premium’ Plan Is Right for You
+Find Out If a ‘Zero Premium’ Medicare Advantage Plan Is Right for You